g-gualeni/QtNoid2/DEVELOPMENT.md

      - [x] test for appExeOrAppBundleDirPath
      - [x] test update for appExeOrAppBundleFilePath
      - [x] fullDialogGrab: now returns QImage and fix the QColorSpace
+     - [ ] initFullDialogGrabShortcut(): update to handle also a filepath
      - [ ] check Settings Documentation

 - [ ] class **Parameter** update